DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Import

-If you have made some file edition, import it and update the current model on Revit.
-Before importing the file, you can preview the sheet to make sure, and after conclude the import.
+If you have made any edits to the file, import it and update the current model in Revit.
+Before importing the file, you can preview the sheet to be sure, and then complete the import.

 ![SheetLink Import file](../../assets\images\SheetLink\SH-El-Import.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>